 Per Pupil Prior Actual

-LEA Multiplied by School year Multiplied by VAL /
+LEA Multiplied by School year Multiplied by VAL/

 amount enrollment \$1.50

-In calendar year 2019, 178 of the state's 295 school districts received LEA allocations totaling \$330.6 million.
-One additional district was eligible but did not pass an enrichment levy to qualify for state matching money.
-LEA allocations make up about 2.3% of all school district revenues statewide, are paid into school districts' General Fund, and may be spent on enrichment General Fund programs.
+In calendar year 2022, 146 of the state's 295 school districts, as well as all seven state-tribal education compact schools received LEA allocations totaling \$239.6 million.
+LEA allocations make up about 2.7% of all school district revenues statewide, are paid into school districts' General Fund, and may be spent on enrichment General Fund programs.